-I’m 42.
+I’m almost 47.
 Sometimes I’m 80.
 Sometimes I’m 2.
-But chronologically I’m 42.
+But chronologically I’m 46.
 That’s what my mother tells me at any rate, and she has the birth certificate to back it up.
 As I have no reason to doubt her, I guess I’ll believe her.

 I’m married to a loving and patient man.
 If you’ve read this far, you’ll understand why patience is a necessary quality for anyone who knows me.
 We don’t- and won’t- have children; we adopt animals instead.
 We currently have 2 kittens, a.k.a.
 Demon Spawn.
 Formally known as Paxton Jack (the Ripper) and Pacey (Picante, Panther).
 We also have two dogs, Chauncey (Bear WiggleButt Bubs) and Scout (Cubs, Cubbers, or Floppy-Eared Menace).